FourEva/FlappyBird-Unity/README.md

 ![Flappy Bird Unity Gif](https://github.com/FourEva/FlappyBird-Unity/blob/main/readmeassets/flappy.gif)

 ### What is this Project for?
-#### It is for the 4eva team to learn and make use of the Unity Engine.
+#### It is for the 4eva team to learn and make use of the Unity Engine, and because we're an open-source developer.